CodePipeWrangler/code_jitsu_gh/genomics/characterize_centromere.md

 The same phenomenom was evident from aligning 92 bp repeats from ULTRA.
 Trimming the 4X alignment visually to one unit of the repeat, I then made consensus sequen ces for each using the tool [EMBOSS Cons](https://www.ebi.ac.uk/jdispatcher/msa/emboss_cons?stype=protein) .

+Published sequences for CentGm1-1 and 2
+>CentGm-1
+TGTGAAAAGTTATGACCATTTGAATTTCTCGAGAGCTTCCGTTGTTCAATTTCGAGCGTCTCGATATATTATGCGCCTGAATCGGACATCCG
+>CentGm-2
+AGTCAAAAGTTATTGTCGTTTGACTTTTCTCAGAGCTTCCGTTTTCAATTACGAGCGTCTCGATATATTACGGGACTCAATCGGACATCCG

 Consensus sequences:
 >glyma.gnm6.JFPQ.cent_91.cons
 AAAAAGTTATTGTCGTTTAAATTTGCTCAGAGCTTCATTTTTCAATTTCGAGCGTCTCGATATATTACGGGACTCAATCAGACATCCAATT